moliver28/research-handbook/content/handbook/people-group/offboarding/_index.md

 As a manager, in collaboration with the Team Member Relations Specialist (TMR) and/or the People Business Partner (PBP), we recommend to avoid scheduling the involuntary offboarding call while a team member is scheduled for any sensitive customer meetings or is [on-call](/handbook/engineering/on-call/).
 If this is unavoidable, the manager is responsible for ensuring a transition/remediation plan.

 [People Engineering automations](https://gitlab.com/gitlab-com/people-group/peopleops-eng/employment-automation) will generate the offboarding issue at the end of the team member's last working day, as per notification from the Team Member Relations Specialist (TMR) and the People Business Partner (PBP).
 Once the `Last Working Day` or Garden leave expires the team member will be officially offboarded from GitLab.
 Prior to the offboarding issue and the overall process for the term listed below.
 #### Last Working Day for US Team Members

 1. **TMR**: TMR will have a legal/CPO review of the planned offboarding.
-1. **TMR**: TMR will inform payroll, compensation and benefits, security and the stock administration of the date the team member will have access suspended and the official offboarding date prior to the start of the official offboarding issue.
+1. **TMR**: TMR will inform payroll, compensation and benefits, security and the stock administration of the date the team member will have access suspended and the official offboarding date prior to the opening of the offboarding issue.
-1. **TMR**: TMR will work with People Connect to ensure the offboarding issue has the correct dates and that all stakeholders in Payroll, Compensation and Benefits (Total Rewards), Security and Stock Administration have been communicated to and understand the correct offboarding date.
+1. **TMR**: TMR will work with People Connect to ensure the offboarding issue has the correct dates and that all stakeholders in Payroll, Compensation and Benefits (Total Rewards), Security and Stock Administration have been communicated to and understand the correct offboarding date.official offboarding issue.

 ### Sample Offboarding Memo